anttisalonen/progbook/rst/sec.rst

 Security
 --------

-In the chapter "Writing a toy web server", I warned about potential security holes when writing C. Let's take a look at the following code, which attempts to copy a string represented by a char pointer to a 20-element char array:
+In the section "Writing a toy web server", I warned about potential security holes when writing C. Let's take a look at the following code, which attempts to copy a string represented by a char pointer to a 20-element char array:

 .. code-block:: c
     :linenos: